Is Insulin Infusion Pump the Hidden Danger in Diabetes Treatment?

 So, is the insulin infusion pump the hidden danger in diabetes treatment?

-While it certainly has its risks—ranging from infection to device malfunction—these are largely manageable with proper use and regular monitoring.
+While it certainly has its risks—ranging from infection to device malfunction—these are largely manageable with proper use, regular monitoring and including best dietary supplement for diabetics

 For many, the benefits of improved blood sugar control and lifestyle flexibility far outweigh the potential drawbacks.